TeraProxy/Cosplayer/README.md

 ##### :heavy_exclamation_mark: Status :heavy_exclamation_mark:
+Updated for NA Counterpunch patch.
 If your character is missing its head, use "/8 cosplay undress" and redo your outfit via the Dressing Room.
-Updated for NA Counterpunch patch with the latest https://github.com/meishuu/tera-data.
-Please always keep your tera-data up-to-date.
-Other regions will work if the opcodes are mapped but I personally only test modules on NA.

 ##### :heavy_exclamation_mark: Installation :heavy_exclamation_mark:
 1) Make sure you have Node.JS 9.3.0 x64 or newer installed: https://nodejs.org/dist/v9.4.0/node-v9.4.0-x64.msi